 We currently do not intend to make distributions on the ordinary shares.
 Any distributions (other than certain pro rata distributions of ordinary shares) will be treated as dividends to the extent paid out of our current or accumulated earnings and profits, as determined under U.S. federal income tax principles.
 Because we do not maintain calculations of our earnings and profits under U.S. federal income tax principles, it is expected that distributions generally will be reported to U.S. Holders as dividends.
 Dividends will not be eligible for the dividends-received deduction generally available to U.S. corporations under the Code.
-Subject to applicable limitations, dividends paid on our ordinary shares to certain non-corporate U.S. Holders may be taxable at a favorable rate provided that we are not a passive foreign investment company, or PFIC, for our taxable year in which the dividend is paid or the preceding taxable year.
+Subject to applicable limitations, dividends paid on our ordinary shares to certain non-corporate U.S. Holders may be taxable at a favorable rate, provided that we are not (and are not treated with respect to any U.S. Holder as) a passive foreign investment company, or PFIC, for our taxable year in which the dividend is paid or the preceding taxable year.
 Non-corporate U.S. Holders should consult their tax advisers regarding the availability of this favorable rate in their particular circumstances.